 Lewis and Clark County has board openings

-Lewis and Clark County DUI Task Force: Seeking one business owner representative to serve a 2-year term.
-The DUI Task Force members shall be appointed by the Lewis and Clark County Commission and will include representatives from a cross section of the community, such as, but not limited to, government officials, law enforcement, public health, school personnel, church, civic, and community groups, and citizens at large.
+Lewis and Clark County DUI Task Force: Seeking one business owner representative to serve a two-year term.
+The DUI Task Force members shall be appointed by the Lewis and Clark County Commission and will include representatives from a cross section of the community, such as, but not limited to, government officials, law enforcement, public health, school personnel, church, civic and community groups, and citizens at large.

 Lincoln Solid Waste District Board: The board generally oversees the management and operation of the Lincoln Solid Waste Management District.
-Seeking two citizens who live in the Lincoln Solid Waste District; 3-year terms.
+Seeking two citizens who live in the Lincoln Solid Waste District; three-year terms.

 Mosquito District – Craig: A citizen to serve on the Craig Mosquito District Board who resides in the district limits.
 This board develops and administers a program for abatement and alleviation of mosquito pest conditions within the district and makes recommendations on appropriations and expenditure of funds to be levied on residents in the district; four-year terms.

 Mosquito District – Helena Valley: One citizen to serve on the Helena Valley Mosquito District Board who resides in the district limits.
 This board develops and administers a program for abatement and alleviation of mosquito pest conditions within the district and makes recommendations on appropriations and expenditure of funds to be levied on residents in the district; four-year term.

 Applications are available at www.lccountymt.gov/bocc/boards.html or by calling 447-8304 and can be submitted to the Lewis and Clark County Commissioner’s Office, 316 N. Park Ave., Room 345, Helena, MT 59623.